DSCI-310-2025/dsci-310-group-04-dataletes/README.md

 ---

 ## Report
-You can view the **full analysis report** [here](reports/analysis.pdf).
+The **full analysis report** can be viewed [here](reports/analysis.pdf).

 ---
 ## Usage
 We use a Docker container to ensure a reproducible computational environment.
-There are two ways to execute the project:
+Here is how to execute the project:

 ### Interactive Mode (Exploring in Jupyter Lab)